MaastrichtU-IDS/graphdb/README.md

 ## Download GraphDB from Ontotext

-Download as a stand-alone server free version (zip): https://ontotext.com/products/graphdb/

-And place it in the root of this git repository.
+Download as a stand-alone server free version (zip)at https://ontotext.com/products/graphdb/ and place it in the root of this git repository.

 ## Build